Here is the latest on the 2026 World Superbike rider line-up during the summer break...

 BMW have put pen to paper with a rider for the 2026 World Superbike Championship as the German manufacturer has signed Danilo Petrucci to replace the departing Toprak Razgatlioglu.

-Michael van der Mark is also out of contract with the German manufacturer and is in the middle of a difficult season in his fifth year with the team.
+Michael van der Mark is also out of contract with the German manufacturer, and reports suggest that he will not remain with BMW in 2026.

-Rumours also suggest that BMW has attempted to sign Maverick Vinales and is also in discussions with Aron Canet.
+Rumours also suggest that BMW has attempted to sign Maverick Vinales and Aron Canet but did not reach agreements with either rider.

 Bimota: